- Download our Moving to Qatar Guide (PDF)

 Utilities in Qatar

 Utilities are not usually included, but these costs are reasonable thanks to the government’s policy of subsidisation, covering electricity, water, and gas.
 That said, expats should ensure their housing in Qatar is equipped with an air conditioning unit before signing a lease.
 Temperatures soar in summer, and installing one can be expensive.
-The intense summer heat necessitates high air conditioning and water use, leading to increased electricity consumption.
+The intense summer heat necessitates high air conditioning and water use, increasing electricity consumption.

 Electricity and water